mir-diablo-ii-tools/SlashGaming-Diablo-II-Free-Resolution/README.md

 - [Jarcho](https://github.com/Jarcho): For adding support for 1.10 and 1.12A.
 - Szumigajowy: For supplying the starting point for the tile culling boundary patch.
 - Necrolis: All-round code editing genius.
 Provides good advice.
+- [bayaraa](https://github.com/bayaraa): For creating D2GL and directly adding support for it.

 ## Legal
 The project is licensed under the terms of the Affero General Public License, version 3 or higher, with exceptions.
 Components may be licensed under other terms, so check LICENSE for more details.
 If you wish to apply for a proprietary license exception, please contact Mir Drualga on the SlashDiablo Discord channel.